 - Day 7: Thursday 1 October

-- We make a leisurely departure from Moltrasio and drive to within a few kilometres of the Swiss border to visit a private villa whose owner is a renowned collector of Lombard Old Masters.
-Here we shall see some wonderful paintings and an enviable collection of decorative arts and furniture.
-The sixteenth century villa possesses a charming formal garden and impressive grounds set against wonderful vistas of the surrounding hills that border Italy and Switzerland.
-Our host will entertain us for our final lunch in the villa after which we travel by coach to Milan Malpensa and our early evening flight to London Heathrow.
+- We leave Moltrasio mid-morning and drive to within a few kilometres of the Swiss border to visit a private villa whose owner is a renowned collector of Lombard Old Masters.
+Here we shall see some wonderful paintings and an enviable collection of furniture and decorative arts.
+The sixteenth century villa possesses a charming formal garden and impressive grounds set against wonderful vistas of the surrounding hills that mark the border between Italy and Switzerland.
+Our host will entertain us for our final lunch in the villa, after which we travel by coach to Milan Linate and our early evening flight to London Heathrow.

 - Price: £3,250 per person

 - Deposit: £375

 - Single Supplement: £595 (Double Room for Sole Use)